-The very first Academy Awards were held on May 16th, 1929, was hosted by Douglas Fairbanks and cost five dollars to attend.
+The very first Academy Awards were held on May 16th, 1929, hosted by Douglas Fairbanks, and cost five dollars to attend.
 The clip above is footage from the 1938 Oscars, showing Louis B. Mayer, Luise Rainer, Mack Sennett, Leo McCarey, W.C.
 Fields, Jack Warner and Cecil B. DeMille, among others.
 A lot has changed since; heck, a lot had changed even in those ten years.
-Tomorrow night is the 85th Oscars and the time has come to assess just what we’ve been through since those early days.
+The time has come to assess just what we’ve been through since those early days.
 Which Best Picture winner was the best of each decade – and which one was the worst?

 The 1920s only had two Best Picture winners, Wings and The Broadway Melody, neither of which is particularly memorable.